-In recognition of our students being individuals, each with their own ambitions and personalities, Brayton Academy offer a range of GCSE options alongside our core GCSE curriculum.
-We acknowledge that the selection of an option subject needs to be carefully considered, as the option process gives our students the ability to tailor their GCSE package in preparation for further education or their chosen career path.
+Your child is about to make their final choice of optional GCSE subjects to study during KS4.
+We recognise that the selection of an option subject needs to be carefully considered, as the option process will give our students the ability to tailor their GCSE package in preparation for further education or their chosen career path.